Could this be the place for you?

 Instructors will help craft our nature-based programs, facilitate positive group energy, and keep kids safe and engaged.

 Primitive Pursuits is a year-round nature awareness and primitive skills program serving children ages 3-15 in Ithaca, NY.
 Our programs for youth include afterschool, homeschool, forest preschool, school breaks, and summer camp.
-We also offer adult workshops and teen mentoring opportunities.
+We also offer adult workshops and teen mentoring opportunities throughout the school year.
 At Primitive Pursuits we help participants of all ages create a deeper relationship to themselves, each other, and the world around them through primitive skills, natural history exploration, play, song, and story.
-We are seeking year round staff to work with us, serving youth and adults in the field and in an administrative capacity.
+We are always interested in meeting dedicated applicants for field and administrative positions.

 We love our jobs and think Ithaca is a great place to live .